damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Close terminal.
 1. Open a new terminal to load the new environment.

+You may need to install [GPG Suite](https://gpgtools.org/) on your Mac, if you see `bash: command not found: gpg`

 ### 4. Install Ruby and Bundler

 1. In a terminal, execute: `rvm install 2.3.1` to install Ruby